joshuafuller/adsbxcot-deploy/README.md

 ---

+## Acknowledgments

+This project would not have been possible without the original work of **Greg Albrecht (Ample Data)** and his contributions to the TAK community.
+Greg is the creator of [ADSBXCOT](https://github.com/snstac/adsbcot), which serves as the foundation for this wrapper.
+His work in public safety technology, including projects like **PyTAK**, **AISCoT**, **APRSCoT**, and many others, has significantly advanced TAK integration and real-time situational awareness tools.

+**ADSBXCOT Deploy** is merely a wrapper designed to streamline and simplify the deployment of Greg's original ADSBXCOT application.
+Full credit for the core functionality and TAK integration belongs to him.

+You can find more of Greg's work on GitHub: [github.com/ampledata](https://github.com/ampledata)

+Thank you, Greg, for your dedication to open-source and the TAK ecosystem! 🚀

+---

 ## Contributing

 We welcome contributions to improve this project!
 If you have ideas or fixes, feel free to open an issue or submit a pull request.